 Early State Constitutions Required Christian Politicians

 Furthermore, an examination of America's earliest charters and state constitutions reveals a deeply Christian nation that went so far as to restrict public office solely to Christians.
-It makes no sense for liberals to argue that America did not begin a Christian nation when so many states expressly forbid non-Christians from running for public office.
+It makes no sense for liberals to argue that America did not begin a Christian nation when so many states expressly forbade non-Christians from running for public office.

 |“||"ART.
 22. Every person who shall be chosen a member of either house, or appointed to any office or place of trust, before taking his seat, or entering upon the execution of his office, shall take the following oath...
 And also make and subscribe the following declaration, to wit:' I, A B. do profess faith in God the Father, and in Jesus Christ His only Son, and in the Holy Ghost, one God, blessed for evermore; and I do acknowledge the holy scriptures of the Old and New Testament to be given by divine inspiration.'
 And all officers shall also take an oath of office."